EdgeFirstAI/documentation/docs/models/modelpack/validation.md

 # Validating ModelPack

-This page will provide a walk-through for validating the performance of **Vision** models that have been trained using ModelPack in EdgeFirst Studio, through the [end-to-end worklows](../../getting_started/workflows/index.md) or [Training ModelPack](training.md).
+This tutorial will describe the steps to validate the performance of **ModelPack Vision** models in EdgeFirst Studio that have been trained through the [end-to-end worklows](../../getting_started/workflows/index.md) or [Training ModelPack](training.md).
 This page will focus only on the validation of Vision models.
 Please see the link attached for instructions on [Validating Fusion Models](../fusion/validation.md).

 ## Select the Validator Tool